adegod208/-NETWORKWALKS-GODWIN-B083-WK2-PM1-FOOTPRINTING-NETWORK-SCANNING-PHASES/README.md

 **WHOIS**
 Used to pull publicly available registration data for the domain and identify its name servers, giving a picture of how the domain and its DNS setup are registered.
-*[Describe what you found — registrar, registration date, name servers, etc.]*

 <!-- Insert screenshot(s) here -->
 <!-- ![WHOIS output](path-or-link-to-image) -->